The man behind Buffalo’s iconic DL&W train shed.

 Lincoln Bush’s innovative contribution to rail travel.

 When Buffalo’s DL&W opens to the public, visitors will find themselves in one of the oldest surviving reinforced concrete train sheds in the United States.
-The structure’s distinctive vaulted design, with skylights arching above and vents running over the tracks, and ample natural light was the work of Lincoln Bush, an engineer who helped reshape American rail architecture at a pivotal moment in its history.
+The structure’s original vaulted design, with skylights arching above and vents running over the tracks, and ample natural light, was the work of Lincoln Bush, an engineer who influenced American rail architecture at a pivotal moment in its history.

 Who was Lincoln Bush?

 Abraham Lincoln Bush was born in 1860 in Palos Township, Illinois, just weeks after his namesake was elected president.
-He came of age in the post–Civil War period and taught in public schools before studying civil engineering at the University of Illinois.
-There, he led the Engineers’ Club and earned his degree in 1888, preparing for a career that would place him at the forefront of railroad infrastructure.
+He came of age in the post–Civil War period and taught in public schools before studying civil engineering at the University of Illinois, dropping the use of his first name.
+There, Lincoln Bush led the Engineers’ Club and earned his degree in 1888, choices that prepared him for a career in railroad infrastructure.

 Bush’s early engineering work included roles with the Union Pacific Railroad and a bridge company.
 In 1900, he joined the Delaware, Lackawanna & Western Railroad (DL&W).
 Just three years later, he became DL&W’s Chief Engineer.
 Bush helped the railroad adapt to shifting technologies and the evolving needs of American travelers.